geekjr/quickai/README.md

 ### Issues/Questions

 If you encounter any bugs, please open a new issue so they can be corrected.
 If you have general questions, please use the discussion section.

+### Credits
+Most of the code for the YOLO implementation was taken from "The AI Guy's" [tensorflow-yolov4-tflite](https://github.com/theAIGuysCode/tensorflow-yolov4-tflite) repo.
+Without this, the YOLO implementation would not be possible.
+Thank you!